dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 // preferably outside of the [main] method final Analytics analytics = Analytics(
   tool: tool,
-  measurementId: measurementId,
-  apiSecret: apiSecret,
-  branch: branch,
+  flutterChannel: channel,  // Optional; only if easy to determine
-  flutterVersion: flutterVersion,
+  flutterVersion: flutterVersion,  // Optional; only if easy to determine
   dartVersion: dartVersion,
 );